wo-language/wo/README.md

 ### How to install

-I'd rather `wo` were a lite CLI command that just uses the Go compiler that's already installed rather than needing a different build of the entire compiler, but I'm making it a separate build for now.
+I'd rather `wo` were a lite CLI command that just uses the Go compiler that's already installed rather than needing a different build of the entire compiler, but that'd make interoperability almost impossible, so it is its own compiler.

 You can install it by building it from this source checked out from the right version, as per https://go.dev/doc/install/source#bootstrapFromCrosscompiledSource.
-Currently, it likely doesn't compile.
+Currently, it's not guaranteed to work.

+### Status

+To summarize which code has actually been written, I've implemented tiny parts of a couple things, and the inner functionality and tree structure of `set`, but not its operators yet to test it.
+I have gotten it (the compiler) to compile and run ".wo" files.

 ## Trademark disclaimer